MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 RULES AND POLICIES

-1. ** All teams must be registered with Massachusetts Hockey and USA Hockey.
-An official USA Hockey roster for U10, U12 and U14 teams, signed and stamped by your District Registrar or online link, must be submitted to the Middlesex Yankee Conference Girls League by December 15 of the current season.
+1. All teams must be registered with Massachusetts Hockey and USA Hockey.
+An official USA Hockey roster for U10, U12, U14 and U16/U18 teams, signed and stamped by your District Registrar or online link, must be submitted to the Middlesex Yankee Conference Girls League by September 15 of the current season.
 Supplemental rosters or online links should be submitted immediately upon receipt from your District Registrar.
 Birth certificates of all players must be made available to the MYC League upon request.
-U16/18 rosters are due October 1.

-2. A roster will consist of a maximum of 18 players excluding goaltenders.
+2. A roster will consist of a maximum of 20 players including goaltenders.
 Exceptions to this must be requested in writing to the MYC League for approval.

 3. A minimum of six (6) players is required to be dressed for a game.